Thermal Properties of 1847 WISE-observed Asteroids: Discussion

-In Figure \ref{fig.diam_gamma}, we plot the diameter versus the normalized thermal inertia dependence of our sample.
+In Figure \ref{fig.diam_gamma}, we plot the diameter against the normalized thermal inertia of our sample.
 As a function of the temperature $T$, thermal inertia will vary with heliocentric distance $r_{\mathrm{hel}}$ as $\Gamma \propto T^{3/2} \propto r_{\mathrm{hel}}^{-3/4}$ \citep{Delbo15}.
 To account for this temperature dependency in our comparisons, we normalize all thermal inertia values to $r_{\mathrm{h}} = 1$ au, using the median $r_{\mathrm{hel}}$ from all thermal observations of each asteroid.
-Although this relation assumes all observations of an asteroid were conducted at similar $r_{\mathrm{hel}}$, of the 2,551 asteroids in total we thermophysically modeled, 286 were observed by WISE in two epochs, and therefore at two different $r_{\mathrm{hel}}$.
-However, as the vast majority of our asteroids are main belt asteroids, the differences in $r_{\mathrm{hel}}$ are typically small, so this only introduces a small inaccuracy.
-The largest change in $r_{\mathrm{hel}}$ in our sample is 0.7 au, and the ranges for 70\% of the two epoch asteroids are smaller than 0.2 au.
+Although this relation assumes that all observations of an asteroid were conducted at similar $r_{\mathrm{hel}}$, of the 2551 asteroids in total we thermophysically modeled, 286 were observed by WISE in two epochs, and therefore at two different $r_{\mathrm{hel}}$.
+However, as the vast majority of our asteroids are MBAs, the differences in $r_{\mathrm{hel}}$ are typically small, so this only introduces a small inaccuracy.
+The largest change in $r_{\mathrm{hel}}$ in our sample is 0.7 au, and the total ranges for 70\% of the two epoch asteroids are smaller than 0.2 au.

 The inverse correlation between size and thermal inertia was first identified by \citet{Delbo07}.
-With our sample limited to the 191 asteroids with dense optical lightcurve data and no saturation in the W3 observations, we confirm the dependence between diameter and thermal inertia to be broadly consistent with literature results (Table \ref{tab.prev_gamma}).
+With our sample limited to the 191 asteroids with dense optical lightcurve data and no saturation in the $W3$ observations, we confirm the dependence between diameter and thermal inertia to be broadly consistent with literature results (Table \ref{tab.prev_gamma}).
 Nearly 25\% of the 502 literature estimates listed are taken from \citet{Hanus18} who similarly modeled roughly 300 MBAs with cryogenic observations by WISE using the same thermophysical modeling code as in our work, albeit using slightly different data cuts.
 Our 191 asteroid sample includes 93 asteroids with a previously estimated thermal inertia in the literature, and 70 among them were estimated by \citet{Hanus18}, for which we largely see similar best-fit values and uncertainty ranges.